Prometheus Long-term Storage

 |> count()

-And we need to do the same filtering on the Prometheus dashboard query.
+And we need to do the same filtering on the Prometheus dashboard query, with "{name!=""}".

 sum by (name) (count(container_last_seen{name!=""}))